Disclosures of Consumer Information

 4) Institutional Security Policies and Crime Statistics

-City Vision College is a 100% online institution and is not required to submit annual crime statistics in order to comply with the requirements of the “Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.”
+City Vision University is a 100% online institution and is not required to submit annual crime statistics in order to comply with the requirements of the “Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.”

 5) Information on Athletic Program Participation Rates and Financial Data